MaxYorro/WindowsFormsAppAudio/README.md

   The input must have a time in the form of:
   Number:Number NameOfTheSong \n

+In this example, the "Number:Number" is the time.
+The program is dependent on the colon/colons to designate the beginning time of the song.
 It will take each line as a single song's data.

 Dependencies: